 Change up the nuts - go crazy, throw in pecans, walnuts or hazelnuts, just roughly chop them up and use what you have.

-Make it vegan - All you need to do to make this pear crumble vegan is use dairy free chocolate and oat cream.
-I have personally made this pear crumble with oat cream.
+Make it vegan - All you need to do to make this crumble vegan is use dairy free chocolate and oat cream.
+We have made this pear crumble with oat cream.
 It works just fine, it’s just a bit thinner than using double/heavy cream.
 Still does the same job though!

-This pear and chocolate crumble is so quick and easy to whip together it’s unreal.
-Especially if you are only making a single sharing portion (smaller quantity of ingredients to prepare!)
+This chocolate pear crumble is so quick and easy to whip together, it’s unreal.
+Especially if you're only making a single sharing portion (smaller quantity of ingredients to prepare!)
 Follow this guide and you’ll be enjoying dessert in no time.